 “The 4K is cropped and limited to the primitive contrast detect system,” said Summers, “but comparing it to the original Canon EOS M50, you’ll get a considerable number of updates and improvements depending on how you would use the camera.”

-Accordion to Summers, it has a very limited difference if you would just look at the hardware of EOS M50 and EOS M50 Mark II, especially when it comes to the 24.1MP APS-C sensor of both cams.
+According to Summers, it has a very limited difference if you would just look at the hardware of EOS M50 and EOS M50 Mark II, especially when it comes to the 24.1MP APS-C sensor of both cams.
 Hence, the same burst shooting speed and ISO.
-The notable Dual Pixel CMOS AF feature of Canon however in EOS M50 Mark II doesn’t cover the 4K videos which leave you the traditional contrast-detect option.
+Also, the notable Dual Pixel CMOS AF feature of Canon in EOS M50 Mark II still doesn’t cover the 4K videos which leaves you the traditional contrast-detect option.

 4. Canon EOS RP Mirrorless Camera